-Tip #2 Use relevant, fun and interactive content when engaging with a variety of audiences and customize subject lines to appeal to various target audiences.
+Tip #2 Use relevant, fun and interactive content when engaging with a variety of audiences – customize subject lines to appeal to various target audiences.
 Effective wine consumer marketing is no longer a one-size-fits-all process.
-Wine brand marketers need to be “data segmentation gurus” to get this piece right every time.
-Open rates are declining among club member segments and this is a trend we continue to watch carefully at DTC Wine Workshops.
-Customized messages and media needs to be crafted to appeal to a variety of wine buyers in various regions across the nation.
+Winery marketers need to be “data segmentation gurus” to get this piece right every time.
+Open rates are declining among club member list segments and this is a trend we continue to watch carefully at DTC Wine Workshops.
+Customized messages and media needs to be crafted in a way that appeals to a variety of wine buyers in various regions across the nation.
 For example, a 2-3 minute video message positioned at the top of a new release email is a proven method for communicating this important information and ensure open rates reach 60% plus.
 Read the latest statistics about video consumption and conversion to truly understand why your wine brand must be developing video content.
 Leveraging local events and press coverage around the event is another way to appeal to connected consumers through social outlets and also track conversion from social to website pages such as “reservations” and “store”.
 For example, Bottle Rock Napa Valley has 155,327 followers on Facebook today.
-What kind of exposure could your wine brand gain from interacting with this Facebook page to share fun content to support the music festival?
+What kind of exposure could your Napa-based winery gain from interacting with this Facebook page to share fun content to support the music festival?
 “How to get festival ready with ____ wine brand” or talk about the type of wines some of the main acts are drinking based on latest press.
 Be a part of this important conversation to reach new audiences.

 Tip #3 Meet wine enthusiasts where they are.
 Get to know your ideal target audiences and become a part of their social conversations to stay relevant.
 When a group visits the tasting room, hosts need to meet them where they are in the conversation many times to effectively present wines and convert at a higher level.
+Large groups to convert to case sales and wine club so try to accommodate if space and staff allows.
 The same principle applies when engaging with new audiences through social media outlets.
 How many times can your brand talk about terroir or harvest or carbonic maceration?
-How many images of the vineyards can a brand share before social followers disengage?
-Stop serving the same conversation and content just every other brand in your region is sharing and develop relevant and unique conversations that are lifestyle based and appeal to your social followers based on their current conversation.
+How many images of the vineyards can a winery eat share before social followers disengage?
+Stop serving the same conversation and content that every other brand in your region is sharing and develop relevant and unique conversations that are lifestyle based and appeal to your social followers based on their current conversation.